Taylor & Francis

-Taylor & Francis Group is an international company originating in England that publishes books and academic journals.
-Its parts include Taylor & Francis, Routledge, F1000 Research and Dovepress.
-It is a division of Informa plc, a United Kingdom–based publisher and conference company.
+Taylor & Francis Group is an international company originating in the United Kingdom that publishes books and academic journals.
+Its parts include Taylor & Francis, CRC Press, Routledge, F1000 Research and Dovepress.
+It is a division of Informa, a United Kingdom-based publisher and conference company.

 Overview

+Founding

 The company was founded in 1852 when William Francis joined Richard Taylor in his publishing business.
 Taylor had founded his company in 1798.
 Their subjects covered agriculture, chemistry, education, engineering, geography, law, mathematics, medicine, and social sciences.
+Publications included the Philosophical Magazine.

 Francis's son, Richard Taunton Francis (1883–1930), was sole partner in the firm from 1917 to 1930.

+Acquisitions and mergers

 In 1965, Taylor & Francis launched Wykeham Publications and began book publishing.
 T&F acquired Hemisphere Publishing in 1988, and the company was renamed Taylor & Francis Group to reflect the growing number of imprints.
 Taylor & Francis left the printing business in 1990, to concentrate on publishing.
 In 1998 it went public on the London Stock Exchange and in the same year bought its academic publishing rival Routledge for £90 million.
 Acquisition of other publishers has remained a core part of the group's business strategy.
 It merged with Informa in 2004 to create a new company called T&F Informa, since renamed back to Informa.
 Following the merger, T&F closed the historic Routledge office at New Fetter Lane in London, and moved to its current headquarters in Milton Park, Oxfordshire.

-Taylor & Francis Group is now the academic publishing arm of Informa, and accounted for 30.2% of group revenue and 38.1% of adjusted profit in 2017.
+In 2017, T&F sold assets from its Garland Science imprint to W. W. Norton & Company and then ceased to use that brand.
+In 2017, after collaborating for several years, T&F bought specialist digital resources company Colwiz.
+In January 2020, T&F bought open research publishing platform F1000.